Shanchana/Review-Sentiment-Analyzer/README.md

 ## Project Structure

 - sentiment_analysis.py: Contains all the functions for preprocessing, training, scraping, and analyzing reviews.
-- requirements.txt: Lists all the Python dependencies required for the project.

 - README.md: Provides an overview and instructions for the project (this file).

 ## Contributing